hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/single-sign-on/azure-ad.html.md

 If you plan to make use of SAML to set usernames in your Microsoft Azure AD application:

 1. Navigate to the single sign-on page.
-1. Edit step 2, "User Attributes & Claims"
+2. Edit step 2, "User Attributes & Claims."
-1. We recomend naming the claim "Username", leaving the namespace blank, and sourcing something like `user.displayname` or `user.mailnickname`.
+    We recommend naming the claim "Username", leaving the namespace blank, and sourcing something like `user.displayname` or `user.mailnickname`.

 If you namespaced any of your claims, note that the attribute name passed by Microsoft Azure AD will follow the form `<claim_namespace/claim_name>`.
 Consider this when setting Team and Username attribute names.